The Promise of World Peace: A Timely Conversation in Dundee

 The afternoon was family friendly, with Doa and Mhairi warmly providing a separate programme for children and junior youth , a wonderful touch that allowed families to participate fully together.

 What made the gathering particularly enriching was the diversity of those present.
-Of the 18 adults, 9 were friends of the Faith attending from the wider Dundee community, bringing a breadth of perspectives to the conversation.
+Of the 18 adults, half were Bahá'ís and half were members of the wider Dundee community : neighbours, colleagues, and curious minds drawn by the question of peace itself.
+Their presence brought a breadth of perspectives that made the afternoon's conversation all the richer.

 The Bahá'í writings remind us that "The well-being of mankind, its peace and security, are unattainable unless and until its unity is firmly established."
 Events like this one are small but meaningful steps towards nurturing that unity ; one conversation at a time.